-The School of Counseling brings together students and a diverse global faculty in a collaborative learning community dedicated to addressing critical social problems.
-Using a scholar-practitioner model, our master’s and doctoral programs prepare you to immediately apply established methods of scientific inquiry and evidence-based practice to promote the well-being of individuals, families, and groups.
+The School of Counseling and Human Services brings together students and a diverse global faculty in a collaborative learning community dedicated to addressing critical social problems.
+Using a scholar-practitioner model, our bachelor’s, master’s, and doctoral programs prepare you to immediately apply established methods of scientific inquiry and evidence-based practice to promote the well-being of individuals, families, and groups.

-All programs in the School of Counseling are CACREP accredited through 2025.
-This specialized accreditation assures students, future employers, and other professionals in the counseling and counselor education fields that our programs have undergone a rigorous self-assessment against the recognized standards in the field and have been awarded accreditation based on an iterative peer review and CACREP board-review process.
+All Walden counseling degree programs are accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP) through 2025.
+This specialized accreditation assures students, future employers, and other professionals in the counseling and counselor education fields that our programs have undergone a rigorous self-assessment against the recognized standards in the field.
+Accreditation is awarded based on an iterative peer review and CACREP board-review process.

-The School of Counseling envisions a future where students and faculty join together as scholar-practitioners to apply their acquired and generated knowledge to address critical social problems in such a way as to promote positive social change in a global community.
+The School of Counseling and Human Services envisions a future where students and faculty join together as scholar-practitioners to apply their acquired and generated knowledge in a way that promotes positive social change.